 Want more Dooku?

-You’re not likely to find it.
+Not much out there.
 I think everyone likes this deck, and most like to play it as is.